GrimReaper606/Temperature-Controllled-Fan-using-Arduino-UNO/README.md

 # Temperature-Controllled-Fan-using-Arduino-UNO
 Creating a Embedded system project with Arduino UNO, DHT11 Temperature Sensor and a 5V DC Fan to demonstrate how to turn on Fan with changes in Temperature.
 This mainly a small demonstration of what it can be used in Large Scale Factory to maintain a Stable Temperature.

+1. Introduction:
+The project is made using the microcontroller Arduino Uno, DHT11 sensor and 5V DC fan.
+Arduino Uno will be used to collect data from the Digital Temperature sensor and relay it to the website through serial communication.
+Codes are written in Arduino and JavaScript to integrate the hardware and software.
+The outcome will result a Fan that can be controlled from anywhere with data of the room being constantly updated on the website for a set threshold.
+The website infrastructure is created using Node-Red.
+A real-life use case could be at factory, where if the temperature of the room has exceeded a certain threshold value the fans will be automatically turned on until the room has been cooled down below the temperature threshold.